tkoenig89/express-static-gzip/README.md

 # Requirements
 For the express-static-gzip middleware to work properly you need to first ensure that you have all files gzipped (or compressed with your desired algorithm), which you want to serve as a compressed version to the browser.
 Simplest use case is to either have a folder with only .gz files, or you have a folder with the .gz files next to the original files.
-Some goes for other compressions.
+Same goes for other compressions.

 # Install